-'''

-"""

-def checkForOutputFailure(self, output, workingDir):

-"""

-This method is called by RAVEN at the end of each run if the return code is == 0.

-This method needs to be implemented for the codes that, if the run fails, return a return

-code that is 0

-This can happen in those codes that record the failure of the job (e.g. not converged, etc

-.) as normal termination (returncode == 0)

-This method can be used, for example, to parse the output file looking for a special

-keyword that testifies that a particular job got failed

-(e.g. in RELAP5 would be the keyword "")

-@ In, output, string, the Output name root

-@ Un, failure, bool, True if the job is failed, False otherwise

-"""

-'''
+''' def checkForOutputFailure(self, output, workingDir): """ This method is called by RAVEN at the end of each run if the return code is == 0.
+This method needs to be implemented for the codes that, if the run fails, return a return code that is 0 This can happen in those codes that record the failure of the job (e.g. not converged, etc .) as normal termination (returncode == 0) This method can be used, for example, to parse the output file looking for a special keyword that testifies that a particular job got failed (e.g. in RELAP5 would be the keyword "") @ In, output, string, the Output name root @ In, workingDir, string, current working dir @ Out, failure, bool, True if the job is failed, False otherwise """ '''